saifkayyali3/CollatzStandard/README.md

 # Collatz Conjecture Visualizer & Data Exporter
-A professional-grade Python tool that explores the 3n + 1 problem.
+A professional-grade Python tool that explores the $3n + 1$ problem.
 This application doesn't just calculate sequences; it provides a full suite for data analysis and visualization.

 ---

 #### Note: entered numbers lose precision as they become more unspeakably high
-#### If you want to check out the Research on this project and the findings or just test out large numbers without any inaccuracies: *[Click Here](https://github.com/saifkayyali3/Collatz_Research)*
+#### To test unspeakably high numbers accurately or see the Research behind this project: *[Click Here](https://github.com/saifkayyali3/Collatz_Research)*

 ---

 ## Features
 - Algorithmic Calculation: Fast processing of the Collatz sequence for any integer

-- Interactive Visualization: Generates dynamic line graphs using Matplotlib to show the "hailstone" peaks and valleys.
+- Interactive Visualization: Generates dynamic line graphs using `Matplotlib` to show the "hailstone" peaks and valleys.

 - Data Export: Utilizes Pandas to serialize sequence data into a `.csv` file for external analysis in Excel or SQL.